 - Check the suspension by pushing the corners of the car down.
 It should bounce and then return to the starting point.
 Extra movement or noise may mean new shock absorbers are required.

-- Are the springs in the wheel arch leaking?
-This is a sign of being worn out.
+- Are the springs in the wheel arch leaking a sign of being worn out?

 - Tyres should have even wear and no damage.
 (Inconsistencies could mean alignment, steering or suspension problems.)

 - The legal minimum tread (the depth of the rubber pattern) is 1.6mm.
 A simple check is to insert a 20p coin in the lowest tread depth of the tyres.
 If you can’t see the outer rim around the edge of the coin, then your tyre is safe and has a minimum tread of 3mm.

 - Check the bonnet lines up with the body panels.

 - Check the oil – if you find sludge on the oil cap, it may be signs of a gasket problem.
 If the oil level is low, find out why.

 - Check the radiator – if coolant is brown or empty, it may be a sign of a leak.
 Check for any damaged hoses.

 Make sure you check all the items in the vehicle are in working order, both manual and electric.

 - Interior linings – check seats and carpets for tears and stains